kemalsanli/trophyTimestampFixer/README.md

 # trophyTimestampFixer
-Tool to fix blank Trophy Timestamps.
+This tool aims to fix blank Trophy Timestamps, this tool only edits 'blank' dates.
 Works on every platform that runs python.

 ### Requirements